CarbonPackages/Carbon.Plausible/README.md

 - Check if the requested domain matches the defined domain to track
 - Enabled per default only on `Production` environment
 - Embed stats directly into the Neos Backend
+- Proxies the needed JS files (cached for 6 hours) and API from Plausible

 ### Multi-site compatibility